Macca the Manc

 1949 - Peter Farrell scored Everton’s fastest ever derby goal, after twelve seconds at the Kop end.
 The Blues led at half-time but two goals from Willie Fagan and another from Kevin Baron ensured we maintained our unbeaten home record that season as we won 3-1.

 1966 - Our most recent game on Christmas Eve saw a Marvin Hinton own goal and a Geoff Strong strike give us a 2-1 win at Chelsea.

 1938 - We also visited Stamford Bridge on Christmas Eve, when Jack Balmer nabbed our consolation in a 4-1 defeat.
-Joe Payne bagged a brace, with Harry Burgess scoring one of his nine goals past us and Dickie Spence netting one of his six strikes against the reds.
+Joe Payne bagged a brace, with Harry Burgess scoring the final one of his nine goals past us and Dickie Spence netting the last of his six strikes against the reds.

 1897 – Winger Jack Cox signed from Blackpool for £150, after netting twelve times in seventeen Second Division outings.
 He struck eighty times in 361 reds games, helping us to two League titles and the Second Division championship before returning to Bloomfield Road as Player/Manager in May 1909.

 1927 - Our only other home game of the eleven first-class games we have had on Christmas Eve over the years saw Tom Scott and Harry ‘Smiler’ Chambers strike to hand us a 2-0 top-flight victory over Manchester United.

 We have twice visited Manchester United on this day in history.

 1921 – We held them to a goalless draw at Old Trafford.